WhereSoftwareGoesToDie/rest-postgresql-generic/docs/proposal.md

 *scotty*. *Rest* on the other hand supports *snap*, *happstack* and *wai*. *rest* also seems to be a more actively developed project.

-*Rest* will also generate client code for Haskell and Javascript automatically using the defined Api.
+*Rest* will also generate client code for Haskell and JavaScript automatically using the defined Api.

 ### Marshalling/Unmarshalling